weishiuchang/writeups/onprem-istio/README.md

 Hostname: helloworld-695c77f7bd-wptgw
 ```

 We can see that curl still works.
-Let's break it by setting a **STRICT** mTLS PeerAuthentication policy:
+Let's break it by setting a **STRICT** mTLS PeerAuthentication policy on the Default namespace:

 ```bash
 # kubectl apply -f - <<EOF